abel-bernabeu/autoencoder/README.md

-At this point it becomes evident that if we want to achieve a compression ratio in the range of 1/10 to 1/20 for comparing with JPEG and JPEG 2000, it is unlikely that using a 1/4 sparsity is bringing us even nearly close, no matter how high our reconstruction PSNR.
+At this point it becomes evident that if we want to achieve a compression ratio in the range of 1/10 to 1/20 for comparing with JPEG and JPEG 2000, it is unlikely that using a 1/4 sparsity is bringing us even nearly close, no matter how high our reconstruction PSNR is.

 Although we can certainly try to rely on quantization and entropic coding for bridging the compression ratio gap from 1/4 to 1/10, it seems a bit of a